Avi-D-coder/concise_thoughts/content/post/Dear_Haskell.md

 ```
 Great, it all worked!

-So, now well build it with `stack build`
+So, now we'll build it with `stack build`
 ```
 someFunc-hspec-0.1.0.0: build (lib + exe)
 Preprocessing library for someFunc-hspec-0.1.0.0..